Celebrating 20 years of community-led development "The Apache Way"

-A brief overview of Apache® Corporate Governance that describes the groups and procedures used for corporate and project governance within the Apache Software Foundation and our many Apache projects.
+This overview of Apache® Corporate Governance describes the groups and procedures used for corporate and project governance within the Apache Software Foundation and our many Apache projects.

-As a Delaware, US-based membership corporation and an IRS registered 501(c)(3) non-profit, the Apache Software Foundation (ASF) is governed by a set of bylaws in terms of its corporate actions.
+As a Delaware, US-based membership corporation and an IRS registered 501(c)(3) non-profit, the Apache Software Foundation (ASF) is governed by a set of corporate bylaws like many other companies.
 The Membership elects a Board of Directors which sets corporate policy and appoints officers; various officers set and execute corporate policy; and the Board appoints various Project Management Committees (PMCs) which run our many Apache software projects.

-While many people are familiar with the consensus-based, community driven governance known as The Apache Way that is used by our projects, readers perhaps may not be as familiar with how the ASF as a corporation works.
+While many people are familiar with the consensus-based, community driven governance known as The Apache Way that is used by our projects, readers perhaps may not be as familiar with how the ASF as a corporation works behind the scenes.

 Behind the scenes of the many successful Apache projects, the ASF is run and managed like any other corporations.
 While the ethos of The Apache Way - merit, consensus, community, charity - is reflected within our corporate governance activities, the details of how the corporation legally works are important to understand.

 The Members of the ASF are similar to stockholders; they elect new Members and may vote for Directors.
 Read about the ASF Membership.

-The Board sets corporate policy, appoints officers, forms PMCs, and delegates policy or execution to those officers, and delgates responsibility for managing their own projects to PMCs.
+The Board sets corporate policy, appoints officers, forms PMCs, and delegates policy or corporate execution areas to those officers, and delgates responsibility for managing their own projects to PMCs.
 Read about the Board of Directors.

 The board elects a Chairman (a director) and appoints a usual slate of executive officers.
 Officer positions are all unpaid volunteers, and serve at the direction of the board in their specific areas of responsibility.
 We always have a complete list of officers published.
 Officers are responsible both for managing the Foundations affairs in their specific areas, as well as reporting monthly status reports back to the board.